JJMinton/conferenceTimer/README.md

 ### To do
 * screen display format
-* logging
+* correct light codes and behaviour
-* computername configuration
+* empty schedule behaviour
-* ntp configuration
+* prevent light flashes with schedule update

 ## Auto-start